YusufBroujerdi/Data_Collection_Pipeline/README.md

                 return False
 ```

 - I am proud of the readability of these methods.
-They choose elements via readable names:
+They choose elements via readable names.
+Here is an example of their usage to navigate the lego website and harvest links:

 ```
 if __name__ == '__main__':